kddubey/cappr/README.md

 <details>
 <summary>Run in batches</summary>

-Let's use a PyTorch ``transformers`` model.
 Also, let's predict probabilities instead of the class.

 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer